 The last province-wide Assessment Update took place in 2016, based on a January 1, 2016 valuation date.
 In 2020, the province-wide assessment update was postponed due to the COVID-19 pandemic.
-As part of the Ontario Economic Outlook and Fiscal Review, on November 4, 2021, the Province announced its decision to again postpone the assessment update.
-Property assessments for the 2023 property tax year continue to be based on January 1, 2016 assessed values.
+As part of the Ontario Economic Outlook and Fiscal Review, on November 4, 2021, the Province announced its decision to postpone the assessment update again.
+Property assessments for the 2023 and 2024 property tax years continue to be based on January 1, 2016 assessed values.

 Assessment and Property Taxes

 Annual property assessment increases are revenue neutral, which means they have no impact on the total property tax amount that a municipality might raise.
 Rather, these changes provide for a redistribution of property taxes within a municipality, based on the value of the property owned.

 Learn more in this video: https://www.youtube.com/watch?v=nrWry5i3TBU

 To establish a property’s assessed value, MPAC analyzes sales of comparable properties in the area.
 This method, called Current Value Assessment (CVA), is used by most assessment jurisdictions in North America.
 In addition, we look at all of the key features that affect market value.
 When assessing residential properties 200 different factors are considered, however five major factors account for approximately 85% of the value: location, lot dimensions, living area, age of the property, adjusted for any major renovations or additions, and quality of construction.